uyen9vba/tsloc/README.md

 # tsloc
-Unix-like tree recursive directory listing with lines of code.
+Unix-like tree recursive directory listing with lines of code and file extensions.
+The main goal of the project is to list directories, lines of code, and file extensions as onelines with as much information as possible to get a quick overview of the project.

 ## Install
 ```